sidpalas/devops-directive-website/content/posts/2023/03/cloudflare-workers-link-forwarder/index.md

 #  Motivation
 I have lots of content across many different platforms (YouTube, Twitter, LinkedIn, etc...) and wanted to create a was to easily set up custom links pointing to them.
 This way I can provide people links such as https://links.devopsdirective.com/terraform-gumroad rather than https://sidpalas.gumroad.com/l/hieekq.

-This seemed like a perfect opportunity to try out [cloudflare workers](https://workers.cloudflare.com/), a serverless compute offering from cloudflare.
+This seemed like a perfect opportunity to try out [cloudflare workers](https://workers.cloudflare.com/), a serverless compute offering from Cloudflare.

 ## Create a Service
 {{< img-large "images/workers-homepage-screenshot.png" >}}